opsdisk/metagoofil/README.md

 If that happens, just set the number of threads to 1...it will take longer but you will not get blocked.

-Added the `-u` user agent switch to randomize a user agent from user_agents.txt.
-Otherwise, the default is 'Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)'.
+Added the `-u` user agent switch to customize the User-Agent used to retrieve files.
+If no `-u` is provided, then the User-Agent for every file download is 'Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)'.
+If only `-u` is provided, a random User-Agent from user_agents.txt will be picked for **each** file request.
+Lastly, a custom User-Agent can be added by providing a string after the `-u`...for example `-u "My custom user agent 2.0"`.

 ##### Metadata Extraction